 - New Santa Fe Trail and Falcon Trail is open for public use

 Why Do We Use iSportsman for Permits?

-Since introducing the iSportsman website in April 2016, Natural Resources has received mostly positive feedback for the improved access to information and convenience of purchasing base hunting and fishing permits online.
+Since introducing the iSportsman website in April 2016, Natural Resources has received mostly positive feedback for the improved access to information and convenience of purchasing the base hunting and fishing permits online.
 We recognize the change from over-the-counter permitting might be frustrating for some, but we are available to help you learn the new system and its benefits.
 So why did we change our process?
 First, the iSportsman website has vastly improved the quality, accuracy, and availability of information we can distribute for our various programs.
-Secondly, the fishing program is required to be self-supporting – no taxpayer funds are used – so the fees you pay cover the annual cost for stocking the hatchery-reared fish.
-In the past, Forces Support Squadron (FSS) retained up to $2.25 on each permit.
-By using iSportsman, 100% of your fees now go toward supporting the fishing and other natural resources activities on the Air Force Academy and Farish.
-Reducing our overhead helps keep the permit fees as low as possible, and eventually we may be able to stock more fish for your enjoyment.
+Secondly, the fishing program is required to be self-supporting – no taxpayer funds are spent – so the permit fees must cover the annual cost of stocking the hatchery-reared fish.
+In the past, the Forces Support Squadron (FSS) retained up to $2.25 on each permit.
+By using iSportsman, 100% of your fees now go toward supporting the fishing and other natural resources activities on the Air Force Academy and Farish Recreation Area.
+Reducing our administration costs helps keep the permit fees as low as possible, and allows us to stock more fish for your enjoyment.

 Please call Natural Resources at (719) 333-3308 for assistance or information.

-Photo credits: Russ DeFusco, Greg Speights, Colorado Natural Heritage Program (Michael Menefee)
+Photo credits: Russ DeFusco, Greg Speights, Brian Mihlbachler, Steve Wallace, Diane Strohm, Colorado Natural Heritage Program (Michael Menefee)